-What you must pay when Services that are covered for you you get these services Supervised Exercise Therapy (SET) In-network: You pay a \$25 copay for each Medicare-SET is covered for members who have symptomatic covered SET visit peripheral artery disease (PAD) and a referral for PAD from Out-of-network: You pay the physician responsible for PAD treatment.
-30% coinsurance for each Up to 36 sessions over a 12-week period are covered if the Medicare-covered SET visit SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+In-network: You pay a \$25 copay for each Medicare- covered SET visit Out-of-network: You pay 20% coinsurance for each Medicare-covered SET visit Transportation services You are covered for up to 24 one-way non-emergency trips There is no coinsurance, copayment, or deductible for

-Transportation services

 You are covered for up to 24 one-way non-emergency trips per calendar year to take you to and/or from plan-approved health-related locations such as in-patient facilities, health plan sponsored health events and other approved medical centers provided by our designated transportation provider.
-Rides are provided by designated transportation providers, including may be provided by taxis, rideshare services, vans, and non-emergency medical transport as determined by our transportation partner.
+Rides are provided by designated transportation providers, including taxis, rideshare services, vans, and non-emergency medical transport as determined by our transportation partner.
 To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-855-204-2744 (TTY 711).